openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/classes.rst

 ---------------

-An object literal is an expression that can be used to create a class instance, and provide some initial values.
+An object literal is an expression that can be used to create a class instance, and provide initial values to instance fields.
 It can be used instead of the expression ``new`` as it is more convenient in some cases.

 A class composite is written as a comma-separated list of name-value pairs enclosed in '``{``' and '``}``'.